Data Explorer

 Summary panel

 The summary panel displays a vertical scrolling list of all of the column names and an icon representing their respective type.
-It also displays the amount of missing data as a increasing percentage and an inline bar graph.
+It displays a sparkline histogram of that column’s data, and also displays the amount of missing data as both an inline bar graph and an increasing percentage.

 Data Explorer Summary Panel